mindspore-ai/docs/tutorials/lite/source_en/use/build.md

     │   │   └── registry # Header files of customized op registration
     │   ├── lib         # Inference framework library
     │   │   ├── libminddata-lite.so  # The files of image processing dynamic library
+    │   │   ├── libmsdeobfuscator-lite.so # The files of obfuscated model loading dynamic library
     │   │   ├── libmindspore-lite.a  # Static library of infernece framework in MindSpore Lite
     │   │   └── libmindspore-lite.so # Dynamic library of infernece framework in MindSpore Lite
     │   └── third_party